oguzhan-gun/mma-finish-prediction/README.md

 ## Future Work

-* Continuous expansion and updating of the dataset
+* Continuous expansion and updating of the dataset with newly available UFC fight records
-* Further development and optimization of the model to improve prediction accuracy and reliability
+* Retraining and further optimization of the model using updated datasets to improve prediction accuracy and reliability
-* Gradual publication of project components, source code, and supporting resources as the platform continues to evolve
+* Gradual publication of additional project components and supporting resources
 ---

 ## Author